Mortgage Income Requirements | How to Qualify 2025

 Outside of those basic criteria, income requirements for a home loan are flexible.
 Most types of income can qualify — from standard salaries to commission, investment, self-employment, bonus, and RSU income.

-What sources of income qualify for a mortgage?
+What types of income qualify for a mortgage?

 Mortgage lenders can approve borrowers with all sorts of income, such as salaried employees, hourly wage earners, freelancers, business owners, and those who receive Social Security payments.
 But any source of income must meet certain guidelines to qualify on a mortgage application.